 Please note: CCNM cannot advise on immigration matters and it is the responsibility of each student to ensure that they have all the necessary documents to study legally in Canada.
 Individuals must refer to the Canadian Government website --> Immigration, Refugees and Citizenship Canada (IRCC), for all information pertaining to International Students and Study Permits.

-CCNM - Toronto Campus graduates may be eligible to work both on and off campus without a work permit while enrolled at CCNM.
+CCNM - Toronto Campus students may be eligible to work both on and off campus without a work permit while enrolled at CCNM.
 Additionally, CCNM - Toronto Campus graduates may be able to extend their stay in Canada after graduation, under the Post-Graduation Work Permit Program (PGWP).
-Spouses or common-law partners of students who carry a valid study permit may be eligible to apply for a work permit in Canada.